renatoathaydes/osgi-run/README.md

 osgi-run
 ========

-Osgi-Run - A Gradle plugin to make the development of modular applications using OSGi completely painless
+Osgi-Run - A Gradle plugin to make the development of modular applications using OSGi completely painless. osgi-run uses Bnd to wrap Gradle dependencies as bundles if necessary before adding them to the OSGi runtime.
+The Gradle OSGi Plugin is included by osgi-run.

 ## Apply the osgi-run plugin